-At 1:45 p.m., 33-year-old Dan Price was expected to occupy the main stage of the historic, 1,400-seat Fox Theater where he would further explain to a swarm of buzzing entrepreneurial bees the meaning behind his explicitly heroic speech title, “What I learned from setting a $70,000 minimum wage.”
+At 1:45 p.m., 33-year-old Dan Price was expected to occupy the main stage of the historic, 1,400-seat Fox Theater where he would further explain to a swarm of entrepreneurs the meaning behind his explicitly heroic speech title, “What I learned from setting a $70,000 minimum wage.”

 Yet, Mr. Price was nowhere to be found.
-If history truly is our best teacher, one might have wondered if Price were buried under an avalanche of résumés or combating battalions of anti-socialists with his bare hands.
+If history truly is an apt teacher, one might have wondered if Price were buried under an avalanche of résumés or combating battalions of anti-socialists with his bare hands.
 He would later tweet:

 This was not like Dan Price.
-His ills must have been exceptionally cruel; otherwise, this particular fellow would never miss an opportunity to sway even one high-tech hotshot.
+One would be hard-pressed to remember a time when he missed an opportunity to sway even one high-tech hotshot.

-During the previous three years, Price racked up frequent-flyer miles like Congress racked up lobbyists.
+Over the past three years, Price racked up frequent-flyer miles like nobody’s business.
 He gave keynotes at highfalutin corporate fandangos.
 He spoke before the United Nations General Assembly.
-Ivy Leaguers such as Brown flew him in for lecture night, while Harvard assembled a research team to scrutinize his systems and practices.
-One moment he was on set at NBC’s Today, the next he was mic’d up on France24 (a premier Parisian news and current affairs program).
+Ivy League schools such as Brown flew him in for a lecture night while Harvard assembled a research team to scrutinize his systems and practices.
+One moment he was on set at NBC’s Today, the next he was mic’d up on France24 — a premier Parisian news and current affairs program.

 A month prior to Price’s scheduled speech, I sent an email to Karlie Krieger, the now former chief marketing officer of Startup Grind.
 I explained that, based on substantial evidence, one of her featured event speakers apparently committed grave professional and personal acts.
 The name "Dan Price" was never mentioned, nor were the hundreds of pages of documents that enumerated instances of ostensibly gruesome abuse.

 Even after sending a follow-up email, I did not hear from Karlie Krieger.
 Regardless, Price never romanced a performance hall full of principals.
-And to be clear, my outreach likely did not have anything to do with his absence.
+And to be clear, there is no proof that my outreach affected his absence.

 Price professed his epiphany.
 CEO pay was way out of whack, and this was his time to tell the world enough was enough.
 “My income is really, really high.
-I make a crazy, you know, my compensation is really high.”
+I make a crazy, you know, my compensation is really high,” he said.

 In 2015, his Seattle-based credit card processing company employed roughly 125 people and serviced approximately 17,000 accounts nationwide.
 Solid by any stretch.
 Nonetheless, size and lean operating income still placed the company on the small end of the small business spectrum.

 This did not prevent Price from paying himself $1.1 million each year during 2013 and 2014 and over $2 million during 2012... a whopping 149 percent of net income.
-If one does the math, such a business formula is hardly sustainable.
-In fact, it wasn't.
+Such a business formula is hardly sustainable.
+For Price, it was not.

-Thanks to a hyper-connected world, network video of his beneficent gesture spread like virtual wildfire.
-Newspapers, TV networks, radio stations, podcasts, social media platforms, presidential candidates, celebrities, corporate titans, and regular folks celebrated the brassy CEO.
-Enrichment arrived faster than a Wall Street bonus.
-Book deal with Penguin--check.
-Speaker deal with WMA--check.
-TV deals in the works--check.
-Global consensus was that this good samaritan deserved the same good in return.
+Video of his beneficent gesture spread like virtual wildfire.
+Newspapers, TV networks, radio stations, podcasts, social media platforms, presidential candidates, celebrities, corporate titans, and regular folks celebrated the move.

 “There were two days [after the announcement] where I was hearing from friends that their friends of friends of friends from other countries were complaining that this dude in Seattle was filling up their Facebook news feed and basically made Facebook unusable.”